 Account-based marketing, or ABM, is a concept that focuses on a desired account first, and builds a marketing strategy specifically for them.
 This approach helps you efficiently reach your ideal clients, make the sale, and continue to delight your customers for your entire working relationship.

 Here’s a closer look at ABM:

-One of the tasks that a cybersecurity marketing strategy has to achieve is educating why its services are important.
+One of the tasks that an MSP marketing strategy has to achieve is educating why its services are important.
 The problem is that those services can look very different from client to client, and your ideal clients might not even think they need your help.

 That’s where ABM comes in.

 From the very beginning, you can show potential clients exactly how your services can benefit their company.